alijahani33/potato_prediction_CNN/README.md

 - Lateblight
 ![predict web page](/images/Lateblight/777.JPG)

-# how run model 😎
+# how run model
 - Download All Requirements.
 - run 'python main.py' in cmd.
 - http://127.0.0.1:8000 open in your browser.
 - upload picture in imagese folder.
-- and get predition 😎😉.
+- and get predition.

 # RUN ipynb IN Jupyter Notebook